phetsims/fourier-making-waves/doc/model.md

 Each harmonic has an _order_ or _harmonic number_, numbered starting from 1.
 The
 _fundamental harmonic_ (or simply _fundamental_) is the lowest frequency of the periodic function, and its order is 1.

-We don't refer to the charts by their (sometimes) verbose titles.
-And some of the charts aren't labeled.
-So we typically use these names:
+Some of the charts in this simulation are not labeled, and some of them have verbose titles.
+So we typically refer to the charts using these names:

-* Amplitude chart - the top chart in all 3 screens
+* Amplitudes chart - the top chart in all 3 screens
 * Harmonics chart - the middle chart in the **Discrete** and **Wave Game** screens
 * Components chart - the middle chart in the **Wave Packet** screen
 * Sum chart - the bottom chart in all 3 screens